-The word ‘Latinx’ [la-TEE-neks] offers a gender-neutral alternative to ‘Latino’ and ‘Latina.’
+The word ‘Latinx’ offers a gender-neutral alternative to Latino and Latina.
 In English, there has been a linguistic departure from using gendered terms like ‘policeman’ and ‘guys’ to refer to mixed groups of people.
-Spanish grammar, however, is highly gendered, making it difficult to refer to anything without specifying a gender.
-The United States has a large Latin American population who use both Spanish and English, and it is from this bilingual community that ‘Latinx’ was born.
+Spanish, however, has highly gendered grammar making it difficult to refer to anything without specifying a gender.
+The United States has a large Latin American population who uses both Spanish and English and it is from this bilingual community that ‘Latinx’ was born.

-The term functions two ways: it can refer to a community or group of people or to an individual identity.
+The term functions two ways; as a way to refer to a community or group of people as well as an individual identity.
 The LGBTQ community – particularly those who don’t identify as male or female – find the term useful for its non-specificity.

 ‘Latinx’ has been around since the mid-2000s but has risen in popularity in recent years.
-Notably, Google searches for the word spiked after the Pulse nightclub shooting in June 2016, which hit Orlando, Florida’s LGBTQ Latinx population hardest.
-Until that moment, the term was used most frequently by LGBTQ communities, but national attention on the tragedy also brought national attention to the word.
+Notably, Google searches for the word spiked after the Pulse Nightclub Shooting in June of 2016, which hit Orlando, Florida’s LGBTQ Latinx population hardest.
+Until this moment, the term was used most frequently by LGBTQ communities, but national attention on the tragedy also brought national attention to the word.

 “There is a generational and a cultural divide as to who uses the term,” says David Reyes, a New York comedian and community health advocate.
-Reyes, who mostly identifies as Latino, regularly uses the word ‘Latinx’ in his public work.
-“For me, ‘Latinx’ is a way for me to signal to other Latin Americans that we are a new generation of people with our own unique culture.
+Reyes, who mostly identifies as Latino, regularly used the word ‘Latinx’ in his public work.
+“For me, Latinx is a way for me to signal to other Latin Americans that we are a new generation of people with our own unique culture.
 My parents grew up in El Salvador, in a different world than I did.
-‘Latinx’ is a way for me to hold on to the heritage of my parents as well as add my own experiences.”
+‘Latinx’ is a way for me to hold onto the heritage of my parents as well as add my own experiences.”

 Detractors say that Spanish is an inherently gendered language and are uncomfortable with changing tradition.
-In 2013, the Real Academia Española in Spain – the institution responsible for maintaining the stability of the Spanish language – released a statement arguing for the traditional methods of referring to mixed-gender groups with masculine endings and against the changes happening in the Spanish-speaking world.
-The influence of the RAE is not as strong in Latin America as it is in Spain, and its directives have little material impact on how people actually speak.
-The organization represents traditionalists uncomfortable with outside influences on the language.
+In 2013, the Real Academia Española in Spain – the institution responsible for maintaining the stability of the Spanish language – released a statement arguing for the traditional methods of referring to mixed gender groups with masculine endings and against the changes happening in the Spanish speaking world.
+The influence of the RAE is not as strong in Latin America as it is in Spain, and has little material impact on how people actually speak.
+The organization represents traditionalists, uncomfortable with outside influences on the language.